Can You Really Make a Difference?

 Creative Ways to Give

 Give by the dozen.
-Most people who give to charity wait until December, partly because of the holiday spirit and usually in order to qualify for a tax deduction.
+Most people who give to charity wait until December, partly because of the holiday spirit and typically to earn a tax deduction.
 But you rate the same annual tax break by giving in January or June.
-And with monthly donations, you create a habit and ease the cash flow.
+And with monthly donations, you create a habit, ease your cash flow and enable the cause or nonprofit you’re funding to plan on the donation to become more effective.

 Give the rewards of intellectual property.
 If you’ve written a book or screenplay, own a patent, license a service or the like, set up a plan to donate a percentage of incoming royalties or fees.

-Give collaboratively.
+Give collectively.
 Set up a giving circle with friends, family or colleagues to learn about philanthropy and leverage your dollars and impact.
-To learn more, check out the step-by-step advice on the.
-If your pals live across town or around the world, consider a virtual circle.
-Use free online tools like Skype, Microsoft Office Live Meeting or Instant Messaging to electronically collaborate in real-time.
+To learn more, check out the step-by-step advice on the If your pals live across town or around the world, consider a virtual circle.
+Use free online tools like Zoom or other video conferencing tools to collaborate in real-time. .

 Give art, antiques or collectibles.
 These gifts can be donated to a qualified charity and still remain in your possession during your lifetime.
 The gift goes to the nonprofit after you die.
 But check with financial pros beforehand.
 Such gifts have become more complicated (and less of a tax break) in recent years.